-Communities should be educated that resistance (considered to be "bad" behavior) might instead be seen as a reaction to bad treatment and racism; youth should be offered resources and support for the development of coping skills, agency, identity and ownership of their own lives (Sims-Schouten & Gilbert, 2022).
+Communities should be educated that resistance (considered to be "bad" behavior) might instead be seen as a reaction to bad treatment; youth should be offered resources and support for the development of coping skills, agency, identity and ownership of their own lives (Sims-Schouten & Gilbert, 2022).
 Investments in home visiting programs, parental supports, maternal leave policies and access to high-quality preschools is imperative.
 Investment means creating healthy communities in places that too often are affected by poverty, violence and substance use.

-and young adults who are at risk of involvement in the criminal justice system, for whatever reason, to mental health providers and make an effort to first identify the needs of the individual and family and then coordinate how those needs can be met.
+Programs like Community Connect at Boston Children's Hospital bring together a broad segment of the community - including local police departments, public schools, mental health professionals and members of the faith communities - to provide resources for families at risk (Ellis & Abdi, 2017).
+Program members refer cases of children, adolescents and young adults who are at risk of involvement in the criminal justice system, for whatever reason, to mental health providers and make an effort to first identify the needs of the individual and family and then coordinate how those needs can be met.
 The goal of all participants, including those from law enforcement, is to help avoid involvement in the criminal justice system.

-In 2015, President Obama convened a Countering Violent Extremism Summit.
+In 2015, the president convened a Countering Violent Extremism Summit.
 This led to the development of an organized approach led by the Department of Homeland Security.
 In addition, many communities came to understand that open dialogue and conversation, as well as the building of safety networks, would help family and friends know where to turn if concerns about behavior arise (The White House, 2015).